How to Measure Content Quality

 - Strong Voice: Whether it’s funny or professional, poetic or straightforward, high-quality social content starts with a strong voice and personality.

 - Audience Engagement: Unlike other online content, social media isn’t occurring in a vacuum.
-The most successful brands on social respond to comments and engage with the users who are engaging with them.
+The most successful brands on social media respond to comments and engage with the users who are engaging with them.

 - Patience: A quality social media presence is founded on patience.
 Every post doesn’t have to focus on driving sales, but rather relationship-building and earning the trust of your followers.